storesafe/cordova-sqlcipher-adapter/README.md

 **WARNING:** Without the database password there is no proven way to recover the data.

-**IMPORTANT EXPORT REQUIREMENTS** described at: <https://discuss.zetetic.net/t/export-requirements-for-applications-using-sqlcipher/47>
+__GENERAL STATUS:__

 This project is under maintenance for security, data loss risk, and other critical issues at this point ([brodybits/cordova-sqlcipher-adapter#81](https://github.com/brodybits/cordova-sqlcipher-adapter/issues/81)).
 Active development may be resumed someday in the future, in case of sufficient interest from the user community.
 For priority feature requirements please contact <sales@litehelpers.net> for estimation and discussion.

 ### Multiple database problem on Android

-This plugin uses SQLCipher for Android which is a non-standard SQLite implementation on Android.
-In case an application access the SAME database using multiple plugins (with or without encryption) there is a risk of data corruption ref: [litehelpers/Cordova-sqlite-storage#626](https://github.com/litehelpers/Cordova-sqlite-storage/issues/626)) as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.
+This plugin uses SQLCipher for Android which is a non-standard SQLite implementation on Android ([`sqlcipher/android-database-sqlcipher`](https://github.com/sqlcipher/android-database-sqlcipher)).
+In case an application access the __same__ database using multiple plugins there is a risk of data corruption (see [xpbrew/cordova-sqlite-storage#626](https://github.com/xpbrew/cordova-sqlite-storage/issues/626)), as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.)

 ### Multiple database access problem on other platforms